Here are some frequently asked

 They will usually have a mask available to them anyway, but if you would like them to wear a mask during an apartment showing, let them know in advance of the appointment.

 If you will be seeing an occupied apartment and would us to ask the current resident(s) to wear a mask, or wait outside if they are unwilling or unable to do so, we can certainly ask.

 Montclair Township - 2022 Drinking Water Quality Report

 Montclair & Glen Ridge Annual Drinking Water Quality Report 2021 (PDF)

 njwatercheck.com: Montclair Water Bureau

 EWG Tap Water Database 2021 Update - Montclair Water Bureau

 North Jersey District Water Supply Commission (NJDWSC)

 After the Nutley large water main break in October of 2022, temporary water supplies were set up.
 Montclair received extra gallons per minute from New Jersey American Water Company and hooked up Montclair fire hydrants across streets to neighboring towns' fire hydrants.
 Then a more long term/higher supply backup connection was set up by digging channels through Grove St and making a connection to Passaic Valley Water Commission.
-As long as that connection is maintained, we have a backup in case of future issues.
+As long as that connection is maintained, Montclair has a high capacity backup in case of future issues.